fomightez/sequencework/plasmidsaurus-utilities/README.md

 Dealing with things when you get your 'Huge Plasmid'/BAC sequences back from Plasmidsaurus
 --------------------------

+### Fixing the start point & assigning genes and elements

 Plasmidsaurus' related info is at ['Whole Genome Technical Documentation'](https://plasmidsaurus.com/technical-documentation/genome)

 related discussion I found after I started my own plans, works for AmpR plasmids only it seems: